steveparks/steveparks.github.io/about.md

 Other than that you’ll find me hiking (I’m doing the South West coastal path stage by stage), sailing, climbing, or just generally outdoors.

+I'm a keen wine and whisky fan too.